Algiras/Miserable/blog/src/content/blog/2025-09-02-burningbridges.md

 I'm experiencing a 'gray out'.
 Usually, people have a 'glow up', but I'm just becoming a background character in my own life.
 A very sad European film with no subtitles.

 It sounds like a choice, doesn't it?
 Like I sat down with a planner and some gel pens and decided to lean into the chaos.
 But it's not.
-It's an accumulation of every 'it's fine' I've ever uttered.
+It's an accumulation of every 'it's fine'.

 # The Aftermath

-I've decided to be at peace with my own destruction.
-For the next hour, at least.
-I'm going to stare at a spider on the ceiling and call it 'meditation'.
+I'm currently debating whether to answer the door or just pretend I've been dead for three days.
+The delivery driver sounds like they mean business.

-I've reached a level of apathy that borders on enlightenment.
-Or maybe I just need to drink some water.
-Hard to tell the difference these days.
+I'm currently debating whether to answer the door or just pretend I've been dead for three days.
+The delivery driver sounds like they mean business.

 ***